 You could almost see the 'thinks bubbles' emerging from the cockpit of the Ilyushin as the engines wound down.
 A curious silence descended on the airfield.
-Everyone standing around realised that the Ilyushin had turned the wrong way but, broadcasting live on the radio, I merely informed the listeners that the Russian transport aircraft was now in position - it was not the intended position, but radio listeners didn't need to know that!
+Everyone standing around realised that the Ilyushin had turned the wrong way but, still broadcasting live on BBC Radio Lincolnshire, I merely informed the listeners that the Russian transport aircraft was now in position - it was not the intended position, but radio listeners didn't need to know that!
 There seemed no point in causing embarrassment for our visitors.

 After a few minutes a Russian officer, who turned out to be an air traffic controller, descended from the aircraft and was met by one of our own RAF Russian interpreters.
 There was no time for them to sort out what was to be done about extricating the Ilyushin from its spot because they needed to be in Air Traffic Control before the fighters arrived.
 In some haste, they drove off across the tarmac and down the taxiway, presumably leaving the Russian aircrew to ponder their future careers.